nsc9605/Professional-README-Generator/README.md

    * Github username
    * Email address

    This information is then used to fill out the Professional README Generator template provided by the generatedMarkdown file.
+This newly generated README is then saved in the demo folder.

   ## Table of Contents